ADA Guide to BUKU

 Most of the New Orleans public transportation system is equipped to serve people with disabilities on their buses and streetcars.
 For more information on other public transportation systems please see: http://www.norta.com/Accessibility/Overview http://www.norta.com/Accessibility/Paratransit

 BUKU has designated an ADA entrance located at the end of Henderson Avenue.
 This location is closest to the ADA parking area and supplies easy access for patrons.
-To enter the festival via the ADA Entrance, exit Parking Lot J and take a right on Henderson Blvd toward the Mardi Gras World Gift Shop Entrance.
-After crossing over the railroad tracks, take an immediate right and the ADA Entrance will be a short walk down the paved road parallel to the Float Den.
+To enter the festival via the ADA Entrance, exit Parking Lot H and go straight on Henderson Blvd, the festival entrance will be on your right.
 Your party (up to four people) will be allowed to accompany you through the ADA Entrance.

 DESCRIPTION OF SITE